cran/parsnip/man/rmd/naive_Bayes_naivebayes.md

 - `Laplace`: Laplace Correction (type: double, default: 0.0)

+Note that the engine argument `usekernel` is set to `TRUE` by default when using the `naivebayes` engine.

 ## Translation from parsnip to the original package

 The **discrim** extension package is required to fit this model.